gnosischain/documentation/docs/concepts/specs/deposit-contracts.md

 The Deposit contracts on mainnet and Gnosis Chain are almost identical.
 However, Gnosis Chain users need to manually call the `claimWithdrawal(address)` or `claimWithdrawals(addresses)` method to withdraw the tokens/rewards back, whereas on Ethereum mainnet that's done automatically.

-This is due to the different types of reward tokens: native token on mainnet (ETH) and ERC20 token on Gnosis Chain (GNO).
-An alternative solution could be to mint new reward tokens or transfer GNO tokens on the mainnet each time.
-This approach would be costly and error-prone.
+The main issue is that GNO is an ERC20 token and it must emit `Transfer` events as per [EIP-20](https://eips.ethereum.org/EIPS/eip-20#transfer), which Gnosis Chain cannot do with system transactions at the moment.
+That's why it's required to call a normal trasaction to claim GNO tokens.
+The alternative would be very complex and diverge from Ethereum on the EL side.

 The main withdrawal methods look as follows: